Tiny Masters of Today

-Tiny Masters of Today are an American indie punk rock band, consisting of siblings Ivan (born February 21, 1994) and Ada (born March 4, 1996) and their friend Jackson Pollis.
+Tiny Masters of Today are an American indie punk rock band, consisting of siblings Ivan (born February 21, 1994) and Ada Wolin (born March 4, 1996) and their friend Jackson Pollis.
 All members are from Brooklyn, New York.

 History

-The Early Years
+The early years

 The adolescent punk group came to international attention after putting some of their homemade recordings on a Myspace page in the spring of 2005.
 Before they had even performed their first live show, they were featured in Newsweek, who called their "brief, bratty" songs "remarkable".

 Shortly thereafter, British independent label Tigertrap Records, compiled three songs from the home recordings as the EP Big Noise.
 The entire pressing sold out almost immediately and influential UK music tastemakers Artrocker Magazine featured them on the cover proclaiming them "the future of rock and roll."
 Influential rocker David Bowie praised the band in several media outlets, declaring their first single "Genius."
 A second home-recorded EP K.I.D.S. was released in December 2006 and also sold out immediately.

 The earliest incarnation featured Ivan and Ada accompanied by a laptop computer.
-Russell Simins, drummer for the Blues Explosion, contacted the band after hearing their demos and began an improbably lengthy stint as their live drummer.
+Russell Simins, drummer for the Blues Explosion, contacted the band after hearing their demos and began a lengthy stint as their live drummer.
 The trio played nearly 60 shows together, including tours of the UK and Europe.
 Simins also co-produced (with Phil Hernandez and Chris Maxwell aka The Elegant Too) the band's first full-length album, Bang Bang Boom Cake (2007).